sarajuliefrajtova/english-for-designer/07-year-in-review/index.md

 - Prioritizing perfection in all work you do at the expense of sleep is a method that ultimately undermines a significant portion of your health.
 - Time-management is an essential.
 - I never thought that English classes could be so enriching for my personal development.
 One of the realizations is that I'm not solely “Sara, a designer from Liberec.“ It's made me realize that the question “Who are we?“ can be perceived in ways different from our perception.
 - Honest communication is essential in all aspects of life.
 If you feel unwell, communicate it.
-If we would like to approach something differently, communicate it etc.
+If you would like to approach something differently, communicate it etc.

 ## In the Professional Life I've Learned:
 - Don't underestimate the valuation of the work, devote a whole day to it.